babar-raza/package-descriptions/aspose.com/Java/Aspose.Cells for PHP via Java.md

 - Preserve or remove addin, VBA, macros.
 - Add, preserve or extract OLE objects from the spreadsheets.
 - Apply file encryption.
-- many more.

 ### Spreadsheet Formatting Features

 - Apply formatting (fonts, colors, effects, border etc.) to chracters in the cells.
 - Apply format settings on a worksheet, row, column as well as a range of cells.
-- many more.

 ### Page Setup Features

 - Configure page orientation, scaling as well as paper size.
 - Specify page margins and page centering.
-- many more.

 ## Read & Write Excel Files